-The biggest maintenance challenges for Madera County FCWCA are vegetation management and mitigating subsidence impacts.
+The biggest maintenance challenges for Madera County FCWCA are vegetation management, sediment removal, and ground squirrel holes.
+Mitigating subsidence impacts is also an issue that the County faces but is of lesser priority compared to the others.
 County projects (as opposed to mainstem San Joaquin River) are primarily focused on invasive vegetation management (mainly giant reed, Himalayan blackberry, and Chinese sumac), but this continuous O&M need requires continuous funding.
 Madera County landscape maintenance staff assisted with vegetation management in the past but restructuring in 2011 has resulted in minimal maintenance in following years (SJRFCPA 2015).
 O&M funding has been challenging to obtain as grants are typically focused more on capital projects.
-Madera County FCWCA has asked for DWR involvement in this issue but has not yet received any help.
+Madera County FCWCA has recently had their Letter of Intent (LOI) accepted by DWR and is currently drafting their System-Wide Improvement Framework (SWIF).
+However, because grants often only cover the portion of levees within the SPFC and there is no community support for a Proposition 218 effort (or any fee for service), more is needed from the State to fully address the issues the County faces.
 Additionally, as described above for MSG, the County has similar permitting restrictions for vegetation removal.
 Areas outside of the SPFC area require substantial preliminary monitoring and are therefore not being maintained (SJRFCPA 2015).